Best Time to Visit Seattle in 2023 (By a Local)

 - 🌊 Capitol Hill Block Party – This weekend-long event in July is a celebration of music and art and has drawn the likes of Lizzo, Diplo, Major Lazer, and Still Woozy.
 Lesser known but equally solid acts have taken the stage here too, which makes it a good spot to discover newer artists.
 This can be a crowded festival, with people squished into a few blocks of the main drag of the Pike/Pine Corridor.
 Still, this is the best time to visit Seattle for music lovers and partiers.

-- 🌊 Bite of Seattle – Bite of Seattle is the festival for foodies.
+- 🌊 Bite of Seattle – Bite of Seattle is the festival for foodies, and a great way to experience some of the best places to eat in Seattle.
 Restaurants, food trucks, and other food vendors offer select bites priced around $5.
 And there’s a bit of everything here – tacos, burgers, ribs, gyoza, cajun food, and more.
 The Bite also has beer gardens, cider tastings, cook-offs, and live music to keep you entertained while you eat.

 - 🌊 Whale Watching – These months are a great time for whale watching.
 While you have some chance of seeing them around Seattle, take a trip up to the San Juan Islands for a guarantee.
 Search for whales from land at Lime Kiln State Park or book a whale watching tour far in advance, so the experts can lead you to the magnificent orca whales of the Puget Sound.